thephoeron/LLTHW/book/2-10-0-improved-text-adventure-engine.md

   <li class="active">Extra Credit: An Improved Text Adventure Engine</li>
 </ol>

+## Chapter 2.10 --- Extra Credit

-# Extra Credit: An Improved Text Adventure Engine
+# An Improved Text Adventure Engine

 > "Relevant quote..."
 > <footer>Source</footer>

-Chapter text.
+Extend on Text Adventure from Part One; generalize into an Engine, and write a parser/world-builder to use game scripts.
+Include generative content, simple procedural environments, and basic NPC/enemy AI.

 <ul class="pager">
   <li class="previous"><a href="/book/2-09-0-binary-octets-bits/">&laquo; Previous</a></li>